DataDog/documentation/content/en/data_security/logs.md

 ## HIPAA-enabled customers

-Datadog will sign a Business Associate Agreement (BAA) with customers that transmit protected health information (ePHI) via Datadog's [HIPAA eligible services][6].
+Datadog will sign a Business Associate Agreement (BAA) with customers that transmit protected health information (ePHI) through Datadog's [HIPAA-eligible services][6].

 These restrictions are imposed on customers who have signed Datadog's BAA: